COMPANION TO CANTO V

 - like the “ciocco” – play of sparks rising when a smouldering log is struck.
 Dante compares it with the movement of souls in the Jupiter sphere of Paradise.
 The sparks arrange themselves to form the crest and neck of a great eagle” (Par 18: 100-108).

 - brand struck in the game – Dante adds that fools on earth use the play of sparks for auguries.
-The introduction of this detail suggests that Pound is indeed looking at details of events that announce the future.
-One such detail is the “maze of approaching rain-steps” (V: 44) that accompany Poicebot in his most hopeful hour; or “Sea-change, a grey in the water” (V: 54) when he meets his former wife in a brothel.
-Another detail is the impending doom prophesized to Alessandro de Medici by his astrologer Del Carmine before his death.
+The introduction of this detail suggests that Pound is indeed looking at aspects of events that announce the future.
+One such aspect is the “maze of approaching rain-steps” (V: 44) that accompany Poicebot in his most hopeful hour; or the ominous “Sea-change, a grey in the water” (V: 54) when he meets his former wife in a brothel.
+Another such detail is the impending doom prophesized to Alessandro de Medici by his astrologer Del Carmine, before his death.

 Gustave Doré.
 Dante and Beatrice in the 9th circle of Paradise (Jupiter)

 - et omniformis – "Omnis intellectus est omniformis" (Ficino 289).
 Pound translates the formula as “every intellect is omniform.”
 The quote is from Ficino’s own title for section thirteen of Porphyry’s De Occasionibus (On Chances).
 Pound introduces it in Three Cantos III for the first time: TC III: 24-25; OCCEP TC III: n.10.